 SAR dogs need to be big enough to successfully navigate treacherous terrain and push debris out of the way and yet small enough to transport easily.
-German shepherds are a popular SAR breed -- they're typically smart, obedient and agile, and their double-layered coat insulates against severe weather conditions.
+German shepherds are a popular SAR breed; they're typically smart, obedient and agile, and their double-layered coat insulates against severe weather conditions.
 Hunting and herding dogs like Labrador and golden retrievers and border collies tend to be good at SAR work, too, because they have a very strong prey drive.
-Many people consider bloodhounds to be the best breed for tracking -- their giant ears and facial folds serve to collect and concentrate scent particles right at their nostrils, making their sense of smell extremely powerful and discerning.
+Many people consider bloodhounds to be the best breed for tracking.
+Their giant ears and facial folds collect and concentrate scent particles right at their nostrils, making their sense of smell extremely powerful and discerning.

 This brings us to a distinction between types of SAR dogs: Some dogs track, while other dogs search.

-Tracking dogs work with their nose to the ground.
-They follow a trail of human scent -- typically heavy skin particles that fall quickly to the ground or onto bushes -- through any type of terrain.
-These dogs are not searching, they're following: Tracking dogs need a "last seen" starting point, an article with the person's scent on it to work from and an uncontaminated trail.
+Tracking dogs work with their noses to the ground.
+They can follow a trail of human scent — typically heavy skin particles that fall quickly to the ground or onto bushes — through any type of terrain.
+These dogs are not searching, they're following.
+Tracking dogs need a "last seen" starting point, an article with the person's scent on it to work from and an uncontaminated trail.

 In urban disasters, where people are trapped beneath precarious piles of debris, a dog's strength, confidence and agility are key.
 Even more important, though, is obedience: An out-of-control dog is a liability in search situations.
 This is where SAR standards come in.

 SARs Dogs Get Depressed